charles-ison/sv_project_3/README.md

 3.a.)

 * V1
+* The extracted singularity matches the IBFV visualization as it is a focus on the IBFV visualization shows the vector field spiraling out from the singularity.
 ![image](v1_3a.png)

 * V3
+* The extracted singularity matches the IBFV visualization as it is a saddle and the IBFV visualization shows the vector field flowing around the singularity.
 ![image](v3_3a.png)

 * V4
+* The extracted singularity matches the IBFV visualization as it is a saddle and the IBFV visualization shows the vector field flowing around the singularity.
 ![image](v4_3a.png)

 * V5
+* The extracted singularities mostly match the IBFV visualization as there are two focuses which the IBFV visualization shows the vector field spiraling out from both.
+There is also a single sink, which might be right be right or wrong, but I can not clearly enough see from the IBFV visualization to tell.
 ![image](v5_3a.png)

 * V6
+* The extracted singularities match the IBFV visualization as there is a green saddle the IBFV visualization shows the vector field flowing around and a yellow focus the IBFV visualization shows the vector field spiraling out from.
 ![image](v6_3a.png)

 * V8
+* The extracted singularities match the IBFV visualization as there is a green saddle the IBFV visualization shows the vector field flowing around and a yellow focus the IBFV visualization shows the vector field spiraling out from.
 ![image](v8_3a.png)

 * V9
+* There are seven extracted singularities and it is hard to tell if they all match the IBFV visualization, but I suspect some might be wrong.
+I feel I can definitely see two saddles and two focuses in the IBFV visualization, which match four of our extracted singularities, but it is hard to tell for the other singularities without a higher resolution image and the ability to zoom in.
+One reason there could be incorrectly extracted singularities is we rely on an epsilon threshold for extracting the singularities which might need further tuning.
 ![image](v9_3a.png)

 * V10
+* There are four extracted singularities, two sources and two focuses.
+Much like V9, I have a hard time telling 100% if the extracted singularities match the IBFV visualization here.
+But, the upper source and upper focus do look visually correct to me.
+Where the bottom source and bottom focus are clustered, I do think there is a singularity there, but I cannot tell the type or the amount from the visualization.
+One reason there could be incorrectly extracted singularities is we rely on an epsilon threshold for extracting the singularities which might need further tuning.
 ![image](v10_3a.png)

 3.b.)